jhalak100/Shield-Insurance-Analysis/README.md

 🔗 **View the live dashboard here:** [📊 Dashboard Live Link](https://app.powerbi.com/view?r=eyJrIjoiYWI5ZmU4ZDEtMzk3OC00NTZkLWIwNGQtOWMzZGU2YTQ0ZjU4IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

-**Shield Insurance Company** is a trusted provider of comprehensive insurance, dedicated to safeguarding people from life's unexpected challenges.
-They stand out in the market with a strong focus on reliable coverage.
+**Shield Insurance Company**  is a leading provider of insurance services in India, with a significant presence in other countries as well.

+However, the management noticed a lack of actionable insights to make quick and informed decisions.
+To address this, they aimed to enhance their data analytics capabilities by expanding their team with skilled data analysts.

+During my internship at AtliQ Technologies, I worked on this project to develop a comprehensive Power BI dashboard for Shield Insurance.
+This dashboard provides critical insights into customer acquisition, revenue trends, and policy performance, helping the company make data-driven decisions and drive business growth.

 ### ⚒️ Tools Used:
 - ✅ Microsoft Excel